Lightning-AI/pytorch-lightning/docs/source-app/examples/file_server/file_server_step_2.rst

 Implement the fist_files method
 *******************************

 First, in this method, we get the file in the file server filesystem, if available in the Drive.
-Once done, we list the the files under the provided paths and return the results.
+Once done, we list the files under the provided paths and return the results.

 .. literalinclude:: ./app.py
     :lines: 12, 100-130